Average Weekly Time Commitment

 To assist in planning and executing their WAP’s participants will have access to two dedicated webinar sessions with the course facilitator.
 The first session will be conducted soon after the initial workshop and focus on ensuring participants have clear and effective plans for their projects.
 The second session will be conducted towards the end of the course and provide useful information to help prepare participants to deliver their project presentation.

 During the final workshop each participant will complete a short presentation on their WAP and their key learnings.
-Workplace sponsors may be invited to attend this session.

 All applicants enrolling into Executive Ready must satisfy WLI’s admissions criteria and adhere to standard admissions policies and procedures.
 Enrolments are at the discretion of the WLI Admissions Department.
 Enrolment details may be obtained by contacting the WLI Admissions Department.